VictorFloresJuarez/Workshop-Bots-on-Discord/Sections/Creation process/>Step2+++/Step5.md

-# Step 5: Keep our bot active.
+# Step 5: Keep our bot active and monitor it.